MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-python.md

 ## Samples

-See [this sample repository](https://github.com/Azure-Samples/Hybrid-Python-Samples) for update-to-date (track-2) sample code.
-See [this sample repository](https://github.com/Azure-Samples/Hybrid-Python-Samples/releases/tag/track1) for track-1 sample code.
+See [this sample repository](https://github.com/Azure-Samples/Hybrid-Python-Samples) for update-to-date (track 2) sample code.
+See [this sample repository](https://github.com/Azure-Samples/Hybrid-Python-Samples/releases/tag/track1) for track 1 sample code.
 The root `README.md` describes general requirements, and each sub-directory contains a specific sample with its own `README.md` that describes how to run that sample.

 ::: moniker range="<=azs-2008"